datum-dpoulin/mio_platform_core/README.md

-# mio_platform_core
+# mio_platform_common
-Moore.io Platform - Core Libraries
+Moore.io Platform - Common Libraries
+This repo consists mainly of the schemas for the various data structures used by Moore.io projects (mio_platform_core and any extensions/plugins).